 Rate Limiting

-To protect OpenAlgo from abuse and ensure fair usage across users, rate limits are enforced at both login and API levels.
-These limits are configurable via the .env file and apply globally per IP address or API key.
+To protect OpenAlgo from abuse and ensure fair usage, rate limits are enforced at both login and API levels.
+These limits are configurable via the .env file and apply globally per IP address.

 UI Login Rate Limits